tradergu/tradergu.github.io/_posts/2025-05-04-Trade-review-AAPL.md

 That’s where my aggressive entry model came into play.
 Waiting for confirmation would’ve meant missing the move entirely.

 ### 📍 Area of Interest
-The area of interest I was looking to trade is the 170-180 monthly order block.
-I've been waiting for this area for many weeks or months.
+The area of interest I was looking to trade is the $170–$180 monthly order block, which I’ve been watching for months.
 The weekly chart also revealed a weekly order block at that level which would be my main level for our entry position with a clear invalidation below the lows.

 ![$AAPL AOI monthly](/assets/img/2025/may/AAPL-1-monthly.png)
 *$AAPL - Area of Interest, monthly chart*